-Questions as to whether ancillary restraints are covered by the Japan Fair Trade Commission's clearance decision are considered on a case-by-case basis.
+Questions as to whether ancillary restraints are covered by the JFTC's clearance decision are considered on a case-by-case basis.
 If, in the JFTC's merger review, the JFTC becomes clearly aware of ancillary restraints by receiving information from the parties and nevertheless the JFTC does not raise concerns about the restraints, the likelihood of challenge by the JFTC after the parties obtain clearance can be considered to be not high in general.
-However, in theory, the JFTC can challenge any anti-competitive ancillary restraints even after the issuance of the clearance decision.
+However, in theory, the JFTC can challenge any anticompetitive ancillary restraints even after the issuance of the clearance decision.

 Separate notifications are not required or possible for ancillary restraints in the merger review process, unless the ancillary restraints trigger another notifiable transaction.

-7. Third-party Rights, Confidentiality and Cross-border Co-operation
+7. Third-Party Rights, Confidentiality and Cross-border Co-operation

-7.1 Third-party Rights
+7.1 Third-Party Rights

 Third parties can provide comments to the JFTC regarding specific M&A, regardless of whether a transaction requires prior notification.

-On the other hand, no third parties have any statutory right to make representations, nor any statutory right to access documents in the merger review process.
+However, no third parties have any statutory right to make representations, nor any statutory right to access documents in the merger review process.